the-scouts/incognita/README.md

 For testing we use `pytest` and `coverage`, with `black` as our codestyle.

-## Getting Started:
-You will need to obtain the latest version of the ONS Postcode Directory.
-Note that this has some open licences attached to it.

-If this is not May 2018, then you will need to create another child class of ONSPostcodeDirectory in `ONS_data.py`

-You will need to populate the settings.json file with the appropriate file paths

 ### Installing required packages:
 It is highly recommended to use conda to install this project, however pip can be used with a number of manual installation steps listed below.